bellecp/fast-p/README.md

 ```
 brew install bellecp/fast-p/fast-pdf-finder
 ```
-_This is experimental.
+_The above brew formula is experimental.
 Please report any issues/suggestions/feedback at <https://github.com/bellecp/fast-p/issues/11>_

 2. __Tweak your .bashrc__.
 Add the following code to your ``.bashrc``